NopeNopeGuy/manga-ocr/README.md

 --post-dict POST_DICT          Path to the post-translation replacement dictionary file --kernel-size KERNEL_SIZE      Set the convolution kernel size of the text erasure area to
-                               completely clean up text residues
+                               completely clean up text residues --config-file CONFIG_FILE      path to the config file --models-ttl MODELS_TTL        How long to keep models in memory in seconds after last use (0 means forever)
+--concurrency CONCURRENCY      The concurrency of the overall process (including OCR, translation, and image rendering).
 ```

 #### Additional Options: